Back to all posts

 Narvarte is generally more residential, but major avenues, schools, gyms, restaurants, construction, or street-facing bedrooms can still create noise.
 You still need to ask about the unit, not only the colonia.

 San Rafael is more block-sensitive.
 It can feel calm and useful on one street, then much busier or less comfortable a few blocks away.
 This matters more for monthly guests than weekend visitors because your routine repeats.
-If an arrival route feels awkward once, you may feel it fifteen times.
+If a return route feels awkward once, you may feel it fifteen times.

 Before booking in either area, confirm: